Megha849/HygieiaDocs/pages/hygieia/API/api.md

 Hygieia API layer contains all common REST API services that work with the source system data (collected by service tasks).
 The Hygieia API layer is an abstraction of the local and source system data layer.
 All REST controllers should be generic to their purpose, and should not be specific to any given source system.

+For detailed information on APIs, see the Swagger documentation.

 Hygieia uses Spring Boot to package the API as an executable JAR file with dependencies.

 ## Setup Instructions